-Keyword Library manages API keywords and combined keywords in a unified manner to build one-stop keyword management capabilities and ensure consistent user experience during test case scripting.
+Keyword Library manages API keywords, system keywords, and combined keywords in a unified manner to build one-stop keyword management capabilities and ensure consistent user experience during test case scripting.

-API keywords define the request of a single API, and can be generated by importing a Swagger file or saving a user-defined URL request.
-Combined keywords are used to encapsulate common test logic for multiple steps and can be invoked by test cases to implement logic reuse.
+- API keywords define the request of a single API, and can be generated by importing a Swagger file or saving a user-defined URL request. - Combined keywords encapsulate multiple test steps as common test logic.
+This test logic can be reused when the combined keywords are invoked by other test cases. - System keywords cover authentication, protocols, middleware, and database, for various scenarios such as identity authentication, complex protocols, data processing, data preconfiguration, data verification, and API integration.

-Step 1 After the operations described in 5.4.1 Creating an API Automation Test Case are complete, choose Testing Case > Auto API Test and click the name of the test case to be edited.

-Step 2 Click the Scripting tab.
+- Step 1 After the operations described in Creating an API Automation Test Case are complete, choose Testing Case > Auto API Test and click the name of the test case to be edited. - Step 2 Click the Scripting tab.
 Keyword Library is displayed on the right of the page.
 (If it is not displayed, click it.)

 - The Swagger import keywords are placed on the API tab page.
-For details, see 5.4.4 API Keywords. - Keyword test cases and combined keywords are placed on the Combine tab page.
+For details, see API Keywords. - Keyword test cases and combined keywords are placed on the Combine tab page.
 You can create combined keywords.
-For details, see 5.4.5 Combined Keywords.
+For details, see Combined Keywords. - Practical keyword types such as authentication, database operation, middleware, and protocol are placed on the System tab page.
+For details, see API automation keywords.